aprativa/Random-Forest-Classifier/README.md

 ================

-The National Hurrican Center (NHC) uses the Saffir-Simpson Hurricane Wind Scale to determine the severity of hurricanes.
+The National Hurricane Center (NHC) uses the Saffir-Simpson Hurricane Wind Scale to determine the severity of hurricanes.
 The scale categorizes the severity from 1 (minor damage) to 5 (life threatening).
 Using dataset that contains snapshots of a given hurricane from 1851 to 2014, a Random Forest Classification Model is developed in Python using sci-kit learn to accurately predict the Category of a hurricane.

 ## License